 Start thinking about the possibilities of moving things inside.
-Of course,there will always be activities that cannot be moved indoors like a petting zoo, large rock wall, metal slide, and the dunking booth to name a few.
+Of course, there will always be activities that cannot be moved indoors like a petting zoo, large rock wall, metal slide, and dunking booth to name a few.
 But remember, just because you cannot have some of your "big activities" for the kids it does not mean you must cancel all the fun!

 This is analogous to canceling an entire kids' birthday party because you didn't get a birthday cake.
 There would still be pinata, plenty of games, socialization, treat bags, and presents for the kids to enjoy!

 First, think of your space.
-If your event is at an elementary school, generally you can get permission for use of the gym and cafeteria.
+If your event is at an elementary school, generally you can get permission to use the gym and cafeteria.
 In addition, we have seen main hallways used some for games as well!
-It is common for schools set up their cake walk booth indoors rain or shine just so the cakes don't melt in the sun.
-But, you will be surprised how many carnival games and activities can be moved indoors without really much change!
+It is common for schools to set up their cake walk booth indoors, rain or shine, just so the cakes don't melt in the sun.
+But, you will be surprised how many carnival games and activities can be moved indoors without much change!

 Start by making a list of games that can be indoors and a rough map to show where you will place different activities!

 The map shown above was from an event that had some unpredictable weather.
 The carnival ended up having some lightning threats for a while so they shut down the outside games and had folks go indoors.
 Kids and their families were able to enjoy the cake walk, the silent auction, and other fun games until the bad weather passed and they could enjoy time outside once again.

 Talk to Your Vendors and Find Out Your Options